Caliban's War: Setting

+Since the events of Leviathan Wakes, the Protomolecule has been assembling a vast structure on the surface of Venus.
+The various governments of the solar system constantly monitor the planet, but nobody understands the structure's purpose.

+Protogen, the company that released the Protomolecule on Eros, has been dissolved, although Jules-Pierre Mao, a space transport tycoon who had strong connections to Protogen, walked free.
+Earth and Mars are engaged in an uneasy and tense ceasefire from the war that Protogen had started, and exert dual control over Jupiter's moon Ganymede, an important agricultural hub for the Belt.
+The OPA, meanwhile, is taking steps to make themselves into a legitimate government.

 Plot summary

-In the prologue on Ganymede Mei Meng is taken from her preschool by her doctor, who has her own authority to do so.
-Told that she is being taken to her mother, she is instead presented with a grotesquely transformed male human in a transparent vat and starts screaming.
+On Ganymede, immunodeficient four year old Mei Meng is taken from her preschool by her doctor, who has authority to do so.
+Told that she is being taken to her mother, she is instead brought to a laboratory and after being presented with a grotesquely transformed male human in a transparent vat, begins screaming.

-Several hours later Earth and Martian space marines, who had been in a boring stand-off guarding their respective pods on the surface, are attacked and effortlessly slaughtered by an alien super soldier which is impervious to their weaponry; Sgt.
-Bobbie Draper, a Martian marine, is the only survivor.
-This incident precipitates a shooting war between Earth and Mars war which throws Ganymede into chaos.
-Mei's father Praxidike "Prax" Meng, a botanist whose life work had been crushed by a deorbited solar mirror fruitlessly searches throughout the cascading societal breakdown for his daughter.
+Several hours later Earth and Martian space marines, who had been guarding their respective pods on the moon's surface, are attacked and effortlessly slaughtered by a humanoid alien super soldier which is impervious to their weaponry; Gunnery Sergeant Roberta "Bobbie" Draper, a Martian marine, is the only survivor.
+This incident precipitates a massive shooting war between Earth and Mars, who blame each other for the attack, which throws Ganymede into chaos.
+Mei's father Praxidike "Prax" Meng, a botanist whose life work has been destroyed in the destruction resulting from the battle, fruitlessly searches throughout the cascading societal breakdown for his daughter.